-- Any concerns or allegations about staff will be recorded and dealt with appropriately in line with national (Part four of KCSIE 2022) and the local Kent allegations arrangements.
-In depth information can be found within our staff code of conduct policy.
-This can be found on the server. - Any concerns or allegations about staff will be recorded and dealt with appropriately in line with national (Part four of KCSIE) and local guidance.
-Ensuring concerns are dealt with effectively will protect those working in or on behalf of the school from potential false allegations or misunderstandings. - Where headteachers are unsure how to respond, for example if the school is unsure if a concern meet the harm 'thresholds', advice will be sought via the Local Authority Designated Officer (LADO) Enquiry Line and/or the Education Safeguarding Service. - In all cases where allegations are made against staff or low-level concerns are reported, once proceedings have been concluded, the headteachers (and if they have been involved the LADO) will consider the facts and determine whether any lessons can be learned and if any improvements can be made.
+- Any concerns or allegations about staff will be recorded and dealt with appropriately in line with national (Part four of KCSIE 2024) and the local Kent allegations arrangements.
+In depth information can be found within our 'Managing Allegations against Staff' and staff behaviour policy/code of conduct policy.
+This can be found on the school website. - Any concerns or allegations about staff will be recorded and dealt with appropriately in line with national (Part four of KCSIE) and local guidance.
+Ensuring concerns are dealt with effectively will protect those working in or on behalf of the school from potential false allegations or misunderstandings. - Where headteacher is unsure how to respond, for example if the school is unsure if a concern meet the harm 'thresholds', advice will be sought via the Local Authority Designated Officer (LADO) Enquiry Line and/or the Education Safeguarding Service. - In all cases where allegations are made against staff or low-level concerns are reported, once proceedings have been concluded, the headteacher (and if they have been involved the LADO) will consider the facts and determine whether any lessons can be learned and if any improvements can be made.